jashment/graphQL/readme.md

 1. Clone into your own new project using git clone

+2. cd into the newly created project

-2. `npm install` in terminal to install dependencies
+3. `npm install` in terminal to install dependencies

-3. `npm run dockerStart` to create docker instance
+4. `npm run dockerStart` to create docker instance

-4. `npm run deploy` to deploy Prisma/GraphQL and playground
+5. `npm run deploy` to deploy Prisma/GraphQL and playground

-5. `npm run load` to load JSON from seedDB.js
+6. `npm run load` to load JSON from seedDB.js

-6. localhost:4466 contains playground
+7. localhost:4466 contains playground

 # Querys and Mutations examples: